Baroque Trumpet after J. W. Haas

 This trumpet is copied directly from an angel-head original by

-J. W. Haas made around 1700 and is perfectly suited for baroque repertoire from the beginning of the 18th century and beyond.
+J. W. Haas made around 1700 and is perfectly suited for baroque repertoire from the end of the 17th century to the beginning of the 18th century and beyond.
 Its smaller bore and distinct bell flare produces a clear, bright sound, with relatively even tuning all throughout.

 With this instrument, Haas seems to have solved the inconsistent tuning exhibited by many contemporary trumpets, and so, is a specially good candidate for soloistic playing.